-The Kununurra Historical Society (KHS), was inaugurated at a meeting on June 5th 1986 and on Sunday June 5th 2011, celebrated the end of our 25th year with the official launch of "A Photographic Journey on the Ord," of over 25 hundred images, recently digitised and documented, at our Museum Open day from 1pm to 8pm on that day.
-The Archives and Museum of the KHS have come a long way in 25 years and the archives are constantly growing, becoming ever more useful as a rich research resource.
+The Kununurra Historical Society (KHS), was inaugurated at a meeting on June 5th 1986 and on Sunday June 5th 2016, we celebrate the end of our 30th year with the official launch of "75 Years of Ord Irrigation," on March 31st 2016.
+See over 8,000 images, digitised and documented, at our Museum Open days in 2016 to 8 pm on those days - See the KHS - Kununurra Museum - Events Page.
+The Archives and Museum of the KHS have come a long way in 30 years and the archives are constantly growing, becoming ever more useful as a rich research resource.

-There were several major anniversaries that occured in the East Kimberley during 2011.
-Wyndham and Hall's Creek, having been established for 125 years since 1886 and the start of the Kimberley gold rush.
+There will be several major anniversaries in the East Kimberley during 2011.
+Wyndham and Hall's Creek, having been established for 130 years since 1886 and the start of Wyndham and the Kimberley gold rush.

-During June and July 2011 it was 90 Years ago in 1921, that the SA & WA Government Astronomers, Dodwell & Curlewis respectively, travelled to the Kimberley by ship to Wyndham, then on to Argyle Station, hosted by MP Durack, to determine how far east of Greenwich they were, hence the position of the WA/NT border on the ground.
+During June and July 2016 it will be 95 Years ago in 1921, that the SA & WA Government Astronomers, Dodwell & Curlewis respectively, travelled to the Kimberley by ship to Wyndham, then on to Argyle Station, hosted by MP Durack, to determine how far east of Greenwich they were, hence the position of the WA/NT border on the ground.
 Read more about the 1921 WA/NT Border Determinations.

 November 1960 the Ord Scheme's first channel was in place to service

 the Northern Developments, Ord River, Pilot Farm (now the Airport

 block) with twin submersible pumps feeding out of Carlton Reach,

 three years before the Diversion Dam's completion and two years

 before the main channel and pump station were complete.
 The first